Last Updated on May 25, 2025 by

 - Poor sanitation and hygiene

-50% of Anaemia is due to Iron deficiency
+Approximately Fifty percent of Anemia may be due to Iron deficiency

 a.
 Women with anemia who are pregnant